 - Providing integrated natural solutions to the climate and biodiversity crisis.

-The partnership spans a two-year period, with projects currently being implemented in the initial priority recovery landscapes of the Border Ranges & Upper Clarence, Greater Blue Mountains and South Coast regions of New South Wales.
+The project spans a two-year period, with projects currently being implemented in the initial priority recovery landscapes of the Border Ranges & Upper Clarence, Greater Blue Mountains and South Coast regions of New South Wales.